 After holding senior management roles for the past 15 years, Jackie established her own private practice and consultancy business in early 2017.
 She is a published author with an adjunct position at Western Sydney University.
 When not working, Jackie tries to maintain a regular yoga practice and enjoys a good murder mystery.

-Financial: Jacqueline Burke maintains a private practice and has an employment relationship with Western Sydney University.
+Financial: Jackie Burke maintains a private practice and has employment relationships with Western Sydney University and Centre for Community and Welfare Training.
 She receives royalties as a published author.
-Jacqueline Burke receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+Jackie Burke receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-financial: Jacqueline Burke is a member of the scientific committee International Society for the Study of Trauma and Dissociation Society and the Australian Psychological Society.
-She is a fellow of the Australia and New Zealand Mental Health Association.
+Non-financial: Jackie Burke is a member of the International Society for the Study of Trauma and Dissociation and a fellow of the Australia and New Zealand Mental Health Association.